birchb1024/dianella/README.md

 #### `AND()`
 Updates the step description.

+### `CONTINUE()`
+If the receiver step has failed, it prints the error message and then resets the failure, allowing the next method to run instead of skipping.

 #### `END()`
-Finishes the execution, if there has been a failure in the previous step functions, an error message is printed, and the process terminates.
+Finishes the execution if there has been a failure in the previous step functions, an error message is printed, and the process terminates.
+Otherwise return the step and continue.

 #### `Bash()`
 Calls `/bin/bash` as a subprocess, passing the argument to `-c ` after it has been expanded by the template module